Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Later, when Lyon became the silk-weaving capital of France and workers had to trundle bolts of silk from the workshops on the Croix-Rousse hill down to the river, they used the traboules to protect their silks from the rain, scurrying down the hill yet staying mostly indoors.

-The traboules, only wide enough for one person in places, also played a role during World War II.
+The traboules, in places only wide enough for a single person, also played a role in World War II.
 Resistance fighters hid here from the Gestapo, and it is said the traboules were also used to leave secret messages and packages.

-Today, the museum's more than 100 miniatures include shops, libraries and restaurants, all painstakingly reproduced on a tiny scale that will leave you wondrous.
+Today, the museum's more than 100 miniatures include shops, libraries and restaurants, all painstakingly reproduced on a tiny scale that will leave you breathless with wonder.

 Its 21st century counterpart is what is now known as the Confluence, because this is where Lyon's two rivers, the Saône and the Rhône, meet.

-This used to be a gritty neighbourhood, with wholesale markets, industrial plants, the river port and prisons.
-Architects from around the world pitched in to create a vibrant new neighbourhood of eye-popping design.
+This used to be a gritty neighborhood, with wholesale markets, industrial plants, the river port and prisons.
+Once architects from around the world pitched in, the area became a vibrant quarter of eye-popping design.

-Also unique are the Confluence's eco-credentials: the area was developed with environmental principles in mind and is France's first fully sustainable neighbourhood, with state-of-the-art energy systems for homes and offices.
+Also unique are the Confluence's eco-credentials: the area was developed with environmental principles in mind and is France's first fully sustainable neighborhood, with state-of-the-art energy systems for homes and offices.

 Make the effort to get yourself to this part of town and see for yourself.